Add historical imagery to a map

 Create control points

-You'll now start creating control points.
-It is important to choose control points that are spread out throughout the historical photo to obtain the best possible registration.
-It will allow you to pin the historical photo to the reference image with good overall accuracy.
+Next, you'll start creating control points.
+It's important to choose control points that are spread out throughout the historical photo to obtain the best possible registration.
+Doing so will allow you to pin the historical photo to the reference image with good overall accuracy.
 For instance, you can start with positioning one control point at the southwestern edge of the image, one at the northwestern edge, and one at the northeastern edge.

 Three control points are the minimum needed to position the image.
-You can then add more points to refine the position further.
+You can then add more points to refine the position.

 Note: